Get E-Book

 loadEnvFile(".env");

 server.js has already evaluated before the load call.
 Any top-level reads from process.env inside that graph saw the old environment.
-A configuration snapshot may already exist.
+A config object may already exist.

-A configuration snapshot is a captured copy of configuration at one point in time.
-It might be a variable, an object, a module export, or a client constructed from env values.
+A config snapshot is any value captured from the environment at one point in time.
+It could be a variable, an object, a module export, or a client constructed from env values.

 export const config = {